How Does the Stock Market Impact the Construction Industry?

 The stock market also affects the prices of raw materials used in construction.

-Commodities such as steel, copper, and lumber are very often traded on the stock market, and their prices can fluctuate based on market conditions.
+Commodities such as steel, copper, cement, and lumber are very often traded on the stock market, and their prices can fluctuate based on market conditions.
 When stock trading activity drives up the prices of these commodities, the cost of construction materials increases.
 This sometimes leads to higher overall costs for construction projects and impacts their viability.

 When commodity prices fall, construction material costs decrease, making projects more affordable.
 However, contractors should never be frugal with materials.